 Traditional usability testing typically occurs in a laboratory-like setting.
-Participants are brought into the test environment, a tester provides tasks to the participant, and the participant is instructed to "think aloud" by verbalizing their thoughts as they perform the tasks.
-Observers watch how the participant interacts with the product under test, noting both problems and successes.
-A typical usability test normally takes at least one hour to run through several key tasks.
-The problem is that it may be quite difficult and/or expensive to motivate people - particularly domain experts - to participate in such a study.
-While this can be mitigated by running the test in the domain expert's workplace, this introduces other significant problems.
+Participants are brought into the test environment, a tester provides tasks to the participants, and the participants are instructed to "think aloud" by verbalizing their thoughts as they perform the tasks (e.g., Dumas & Reddish, 1999; Nielsen, 1996).
+Observers watch how the participants interact with the product under test, noting both problems and successes.
+While a typical usability test normally takes at least one hour to run through several key tasks, it can take many days or weeks to set up (e.g., lab and equipment set up, protocol preparation, recruitment, scheduling, dealing with no-shows, etc.).
+The key problem is that it may be quite difficult and/or expensive to motivate people-particularly domain experts-to participate in such a study.
+While this can be mitigated by running the test in the domain expert's workplace, this introduces other significant problems, such as disruptions to the expert's actual work.

-Another possibility is to use the trade show as a place for conducting usability tests, especially for new versions of a product that would naturally fit the trade show theme.
-The advantage is obvious: there is a plethora of potential participants present, and because all are engaged by the theme of the trade show, they should be highly motivated to try out - and thus test - new product versions.
+Another possibility is to use a trade show as a place for conducting usability tests, especially for new versions of a product that would naturally fit a trade show theme.
+We can consider the benefits of a trade show in light of Dumas and Reddish's (1999) following five characteristics of usability testing: